7 Days Umbwe Route Kilimanjaro Trekking

 The Umbwe is an ideal route for those, who want a challenging climb, and are very confident in their ability to trek over consistently steep slopes.
 Also, Umbwe is for those who want to experience at altitude and confident that the demanding schedule of Umbwe will not obstruct their ability to adjust to the high altitude.
 Because of a fewer crowd, Umbwe is also for those who want a secluded hike.

-Foot Slopes Tours Tanzania invites you to join trekking Kilimanjaro through the Umbwe route is a short, steep and direct route.
+We invite you to join trekking Kilimanjaro through the Umbwe route is a short, steep and direct route.
 It is considered to be very difficult and is the most challenging way up Mount Kilimanjaro.
 Due to the quick ascent, Umbwe does not provide the necessary stages for altitude acclimatization.
 Although the traffic on this route is very low, the chances of success are also low.
 The route is offered at a minimum of six days, though seven days is recommended when attempting this route.

 Note: You can Extend your Trekking to take tour and safari with us.
 Get a look on 5days Tanzania budget camping safari taking by our guest here